ThuyNT13/GameOfLife/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**3.
 Death**: if the current cell is _live_ and the neighbor count is _less than 2_ (underpopulation) or _greater than 3_ (overpopulation), it is switched off to _dead_.

 The challenge is to find [patterns](http://www.conwaylife.com/wiki/Conway%27s_Game_of_Life#Patterns) that will generate life.
-Ten cells in a row (or column) produces an explosion of life.
+Ten consecutive _live_ cells in a row (horizontally) or in a column (vertically) produces an explosion of life.
 A favorite is the glider which crawls on a diagonal path across the grid to the other side.
 And then there's the [Glider Gun](http://www.conwaylife.com/wiki/Gun).

 ## Next Steps